BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Can you feel baby at 15 weeks?

 Did you just feel a poke in your belly?
 It could be an early greeting from baby!
-First-time moms may be more likely to experience this a bit later in pregnancy, between 16 and 22 weeks, but others (including women who have been pregnant before) may feel some early movement as early as 13 weeks pregnant.
+First-time moms may be more likely to experience this a bit later in pregnancy, between 16 and 22 weeks, but others (including women who have been pregnant before) may feel some early movement as early as 13 weeks.
 Even if you haven’t felt baby yet, you’ll probably see them wriggling around at your next ultrasound!

 Your body is working hard to create life, and it should be cherished and nurtured during this time.
 One of the best ways to do this is to incorporate a few minutes of gentle yoga and mindfulness into your day to nourish your body and quiet your mind.
 Slow down and find your center with a child's pose, or open your aching hips with a butterfly pose.